branylagaffe/Springer-downloader/README.md

 # [Springer](https://www.springer.com) multi-ebooks downloader

 You want to downloads more than 400 ebooks for free in PDF format ?
-You're actually looking for teaching/learning material ?
+You're actually looking for teaching/learning materials ?

 Just clone this repo and launch the following command